 Sellers use a mix of platform practices and approaches to pursue their livelihoods showcasing their business through listings, paid ads, SEO, online referrals, and collaboration with social media influencers.
-Those who have digital skills necessary to survive in the online marketplace succeed but still struggle to measure return on investment, especially with online marketing.
+They are primarily trading and sometimes working with (or as) influencers to create content that engages and draws clients as added forms of marketing.
+Those who have the digital skills necessary to survive in the online marketplace succeed but still struggle to measure return on investment, especially with online marketing.

 Experience of sellers on formal platforms

-Platform handles marketing and fulfillment, sellers focus on product sourcing.
-This introduces the challenge of “who owns the client,” where sellers have no direct interactions with clients to get feedback and possible upsell options.
+Platforms handle marketing and fulfillment, which allows sellers to focus on product sourcing.
+This introduces the challenge of “who owns the client,” as sellers have no direct interaction with clients to get feedback or possible upsell options.

 The openness of social platforms makes them relatively inclusive.
-Anyone anywhere can set up a social media page or share on WhatsApp without any additional requirements—for instance, business licensing.
-Sellers mentioned running a business on social media has lower operating costs as there is no commission to remit on sales and lower initial capital investment compared to having a physical store which allows small businesses to compete on pricing.
+Anyone anywhere can set up a social media page or share on WhatsApp without any restrictive requirements—for instance, business licensing or a bank account.
+Running a business on social media has low operating costs, which allows small businesses to keep experimenting and offer competitive pricing.